-Summer I 2010 May-June Session (Five Weeks)

-April 12 Monday Registration begins

-May 17 Monday Registration ends

-May 18 Tuesday First day of classes

-May 18 Tuesday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure)

-May 18 Tuesday ate registration begins (\$20.00 fee)

-May 20 Thursday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered
+Summer II 2011 July-August Session (Five Weeks) The calendar for Summer School 2011 is undergoing review and is subject to change.
+April 12 Tuesday Registration begins June 29 Wednesday Registration ends June 30 Thursday First day of classes June 30 Thursday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) June 30 Thursday Late registration begins (\$20.00 fee) July 1 Friday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered July 4 Monday Fourth of July holiday observed University closed

-May 21 Friday Class withdrawals begin

-Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+July 4 Monday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-May 25 Tuesday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended May 31 Monday Memorial Day Holiday University closed June 4 Friday Interim grading period ends Faculty assign interim grades to show student status at midterm June 8 Tuesday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+July 6 Wednesday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended July 15 Friday Interim grading period ends Faculty assign interim grades to show student status at midterm July 20 Wednesday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-June 14 Monday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
+July 26 Tuesday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
 Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-June 18 Friday Last day of classes / Final Exams June 21 Monday Final grades due Eight-Week Term V April 12 Monday Registration begins May 17 Monday Registration ends May 18 Tuesday First day of classes May 18 Tuesday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) May 18 Tuesday Late registration begins (\$20.00 fee) May 20 Thursday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered May 21 Friday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
-Hours included in attempted hours for financial aid eligibility.
-(See "Satisfactory Academic Progress.")
-No adjustmen of tuition and fees for withdrawal from individual classes.
-May 21 Friday University withdrawal (withdrawal from all classes) begin WU grades for all classes with no impact on GPA.
-Hours counted as attempted hours for financial aid eligibility.
-(See "Satisfactory Academic Progress.")
-Tuition/fees may be adjusted based on date of WU.
-See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
-Students who are not enrolled for one or more semesters must apply for readmission.
-May 25 Tuesday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended May 31 Monday Memorial Day Holiday
+August 2 Tuesday Last day of classes / Final Exams August 3 Wednesday Final grades due